Climate Change in Danvers

 Greenhouse gases (GHGs) are essential to life on Earth.
 They provide a "blanket" in our atmosphere, trapping heat and regulating the Earth's temperature.
 However, when we burn fossil fuels to power our homes, businesses, and vehicles, we increase the level of GHGs in the atmosphere, creating a much thicker "blanket" that disrupts the Earth's climate.
 The result is more intense storms, flooding, and heat waves, which we are already experiencing in Danvers.

-How does Climate Change Affect Danvers?
+How Does Climate Change Affect Danvers?

 We Are Feeling the Impacts

+In communities across the Northeast, including Danvers, we have been experiencing impacts from climate change already, such as the blizzards of 2013 and 2015 which left residents without power and limited essential public transportation options for weeks after the storm.
 Climate hazards have far-reaching impacts in our community.
 Some impacts we may recognize immediately, like downed power lines during extreme storms, but others may be less apparent, like the increasing cost to keep our homes cool in the summer with rising temperatures.

-How does Climate Change Affect Danvers?
+How Does Climate Change Affect Danvers?

 Climate Projections